VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

   <img src="https://github.com/VardhanSuroshi/pes_asic_class/assets/132068498/9267a3fc-1134-479e-9274-c9b032dd48bf" alt="Image" width="800">
 </p>

-we can play around with different values , datatype to find their respect max and min values
+we can play around with different values, data to find their respect max and min values

 </details>

 <details>
-<summary> Day 2 : Introduction to ABI and Basic Verification Flow </summary>
+<summary> Day 2: Introduction to ABI and Basic Verification Flow </summary>
 <br>

-# Day 2 : Introduction to ABI and Basic Verification Flow
+# Day 2: Introduction to ABI and Basic Verification Flow
-In Day 2 of your course, you will understanding the RISC-V instruction set architecture (ISA) by exploring the various fields of RISC-V instructions and their functions.
+In Day 2 of your course, you will understand the RISC-V instruction set architecture (ISA) by exploring the various fields of RISC-V instructions and their functions.
 This knowledge is crucial for gaining a comprehensive understanding of how RISC-V processors execute instructions and how programs are executed at the hardware level.

-## Overview of few instructions :
+## Overview of a few instructions :
 ### R-Type (Register-Type):
 Operate on registers with fixed operand format.
 Examples: ADD, SUB, AND, OR, XOR, SLL, SRL, SRA, SLT, SLTU